-Our mission, both internal and external has always been grounded in purpose - solving real problems for real people whether that is connected to our customers, employees, environment or the communities where we live and work.
-Guardian's Corporate Social Responsibility work invests in national and local social organizations focusing their work on access to oral health services for underserved communities, financial capability development and workforce preparation and readiness.
-In 2018; Guardian invested more than \$5 million in programs that have helped children, the elderly and medically fragile individuals access needed dental services; prepared college students and underserved youth with job training. skill development and experiential learning events focused on preparing them for the future of work and invested in financial capability programs to help college students persist and complete their education while planning for their life goals and financial futures.
+Our mission, both internal and external, has always been grounded in purpose - solving real problems for real people whether that is connected to our customers, employees, environment or the communities where we live and work.
+Guardian's Corporate Social Responsibility work invests in national and local social organizations focusing their work on equitable access to oral health services for underserved communities, financial capability development and workforce preparation and readiness.
+In 2019, Guardian invested more than \$3.5 million in programs that have helped children, the elderly and medically fragile individuals access needed dental services; prepared college students and underserved youth with job training, skill development and experiential learning events focused on preparing them for the future of work; and invested in financial capability programs to help college students persist and complete their education while planning for their life goals and financial futures.

-Diversity & Inclusion
+Inclusion & Diversity

 Guardian believes that diversity of thought, background and experience is essential, and we are pursuing greater inclusion in all aspects of our business.
-Our CEO Deanna Mulligan was one of the first CEOs to sign up for the CEO Action for Diversity and Inclusion in 2017.
-Spearheaded by our Head of Diversity & Inclusion, employees are given inclusion training and opportunities to participate in employee resource groups.
-To support diversity and inclusion in our home offices, Guardian has four employee resource groups (the Women's Leadership Network, the Pride Network, the BOLT (Building Our Leaders of Tomorrow) Network and the Black Employee Inclusion Network) in addition to continuing to grow our female leadership pipeline through programs like our Emerging Leadership Development Program and our partnership with WOMEN Unlimited.
-To help support our managers, Guardian launched a new unconscious bias workshop for managers in 2019.
-Furthermore, Guardian launched a number of LGBTQA initiatives that resulted in Guardian achieving a perfect score of 100 on the Human Rights Campaign Corporate Equality Index.
-To support the diversity of our field force, Guardian revamped our talent acquisition materials to reflect the gender, ethnic and generational diversity we seek to cultivate within agency distribution.
+Spearheaded by our Senior Manager of Inclusion & Diversity, colleagues are given inclusion training and opportunities to participate in Employee Resource Groups ("ERGs").
+Guardian has five ERGs: the Women's Leadership Network, the Pride Network, the BOLT Network, America's Guardians and Allies, and the Black Employee Inclusion Network.
+Guardian continues to grow our female leadership pipeline through programs like our Emerging Leadership Development Program and our partnership with Catalyst.
+Deanna Mulligan, Chief Executive Officer, is also a signatory of the

+CEO Action for Diversity & Inclusion, the largest CEOdriven business commitment to advance diversity and inclusion in the workplace.
+To help support our managers, Guardian continues work in examining unconscious bias, launching focus groups to reintroduce training concepts and gather feedback on talent processes.
+Furthermore, Guardian supports several LGBTQA initiatives that has resulted in Guardian achieving a perfect score of 100 on the Human Rights Campaign Corporate Equality Index, naming us a Best Place to Work for LBGTQ Equality, for the fourth consecutive year.
+To support the diversity of our field force, Guardian created a new role to manage all field diversity and inclusion efforts for Guardian agencies.
 To support the professional growth of our current financial representatives and leaders, we host an annual Women's Leadership Summit, which incorporates content that speaks to the benefits of diversity in our leadership development programs.
-To support the next generation of diverse leaders, we formed partnerships with organizations such as Girls Who Code.
-Furthermore, we have been acknowledged externally by 2020 Women on Boards for the diversity of our Board.
-We have also expanded our Supplier Diversity Program by growing both our diverse supplier base by 30% since 2012 and total diverse spend by more than \$43.5 million.
+In addition, in partnership with The American College, Guardian continues our support of the Conference of African American Financial Professionals to further the education and advancement of African American financial advisors in the industry.
+To support the next generation of diverse leaders, we formed partnerships with organizations such as Black Girls Code and Girls Who Code.
+Furthermore. we have been acknowledged externally by 2020 Women on Boards for the diversity of our Board.